 Two straight pieces of scrap 2×4 boards were fastened together with wood screws and clamped to the bottom of the patio door to provide a wide base and edge for the straight edge guide.

-To illustrate the task at hand, a section of new kerf-mount weatherstrip is held against the door bottom to illustrate the two slots (red lines) to be cut in the door bottom with the Rotozip for the spines.
-The Frost King UDS36 weatherstrip is 36 inches long and my door is 32 inches wide, so I had some spare material to work with here.
+The following photo illustrates the setup.
+A section of new kerf-mount weatherstrip is held against the door bottom to illustrate the two slots (red lines) to be cut in the door bottom with the Rotozip for the spines.
+The Frost King UDS36 weatherstrip is 36 inches long and my door is 32 inches wide, so I’m using the extra 4 inches of weatherstrip for a guide.

-Choosing the right size Rotozip bit took a bit of thoughtful consideration.
+It’s necessary to select a Rotozip bit that matches the width of the weatherstrip spines.
 The bits are compared to the spines on the weatherstrip.
 The 5/32 inch bit would seem to be the correct size, but in reality it cuts a channel (leaves a kerf) that is too large because the bit tears away a slightly larger amount of wood than the diameter of the bit.
 The right choice is the 1/8 inch bit on the left.
 I made test cuts on scrap wood to decide which bit is best.

 The jigsaw handle was adjusted such that the depth of the bit – and the corresponding groove was about 1/8 inch deeper than the spine of the weatherstrip.
 However, the Rotozip bit was too long for the maximum height adjustment of the jigsaw handle and would have resulted in a cut that was far too deep.
 I therefore used a Dremel Tool and cutoff wheel to shorten the unfluted end of the bit by about 1/2 inch.
 This allowed me to make the shallow cut needed for the spines without slicing through the 3/4 inch thick wood frame.